gephi/gephi-lite/README.md

 You can read more about the intent of this project on the [Gephi blog](https://gephi.wordpress.com/2022/11/15/gephi-lite/).

+This repository is the [monorepo](https://en.wikipedia.org/wiki/Monorepo) containing Gephi Lite, as well as other satellite packages:

+- **[@gephi/gephi-lite-sdk](packages/broadcast)** contains core Gephi Lite types and utils
+- **[@gephi/gephi-lite-broadcast](packages/broadcast)** exports TypeScript helpers to control a Gephi Lite instance in another tab or frame, from other web application

 ## License

 Gephi Lite source code is distributed under the [GNU General Public License v3](http://www.gnu.org/licenses/gpl.html).